The IP65 means the degree of protection against accidental contact and ingress of dust along with water jets from any direction.

 |2nd digit: 5||–||–||Protection against water jets from any direction|

-The first digit of a luminaire with protection class IP65 means that it is completely protected against contact and against the ingress of dust.
+The first digit of a light or light fixture with an IP rating IP65 means that it is completely protected against contact and against the ingress of dust.

-The second code number still protects the lamp against water jets from all directions.
+The second digit of the IP code denotes the protection of the light against water jets from all directions.

 Is IP65 waterproof?